Best Kept Secret by Chris Green

 Dirk looks around for someone else to talk to.
 There is no-one.
 Some of the guests are in the life drawing class and some are in the Pilates session.
 Others are in NLP therapy or else in the quiet meditation room.
 A couple of them are in physiotherapy for RSI.
 Dirk finds the whole atmosphere of withdrawal within the centre claustrophobic.
 He prefers it out here on the patio.
 He can listen to the birdsong and take in the aroma of wild roses and pennyroyal.

 Although one usually thinks in terms of videos, anything can go viral on the Internet.
 Whether it’s a photo, an animation, an article, a quote, a tweet, a person, an animal, an idea, an argument, a coupon or an upcoming event, virtually anything that is shareable can go viral.
 Such is the power of hyperspace.
 All it takes is a handful of shares on social media and the right target audience to trigger an avalanche of sharing.
-There are slow burners like Gangham style or the ice bucket challenge and then there are those like Je Suis Charlie that are worldwide phenomena within a matter of hours.
-News items flash round the globe.
-If the American President were shot it is reckoned that three quarters of the people in the world would know about it within fourteen minutes.
+News items, genuine and fake flash round the globe.
+If the American President were shot it is reckoned that three-quarters of the people in the world would know about it within fourteen minutes.

 This is of course under normal circumstances.
-As it happens the American President has not been shot but the transatlantic internet pipeline that joins Europe to the US has been down for two days.
+As it happens the American President has not been shot, but the transatlantic internet pipeline that joins Europe to the US has been down for two days.
 This is unprecedented.
 The world is waiting for something to happen.
 The crisis has generated record sales of newspapers but they have no news.
 Instead, there is a wealth of speculation.
 There are suggestions that terrorism is behind the breach in the pipeline.
-The Telegraph says it has all the hallmarks of a jihadist attack.
-The Guardian maintains that they had seen it coming and offers a lengthy analysis of the Dark Internet.
-The Sun blames it on aliens.
-The Daily Express is torn between blaming in on illegal immigrants and the storms we are about to have.
-The Mail doesn’t refer to it concentrating instead on house prices and asylum seekers.
+The Telegraph says it has all the hallmarks of a Russian cyber attack.
+The Sun blames it on Jihadis.
+The Express is torn between blaming in on illegal immigrants and the storms that are coming this way.
+The Mail doesn’t refer to it. concentrating instead on statins and house prices.

 Dirk is unaware of the turn of events in the wider world.
 He doesn’t know that there has been a hiccup in hyperspace.
 All he knows is that he is completely at a loss in the non-digital world.
 Without his devices, he finds it difficult to bond with the others at the centre.
-Most of them seem to come from the corporate world, whilst he is a bit of a dreamer.
+Most of them seem to come from the corporate world, whilst he himself is a bit of a dreamer.
 He has always eked a living in the margins of society, drifting aimlessly from one job to another.
-Domino shared his alternative views.
-The irony of her demise is that she was an eco-campaigner, she hardly used her phone.
-It was always him, Dirk, who was seduced by the technology.
-Life is full of contradictions.
+Domino shared his quasi-alternative views.
+The irony of her demise is that she was an eco-campaigner.
+She hardly used her phone.
+Life, he feels, is full of contradictions.

 Being in the confines of the centre has only served to remind him how much he misses Domino.
 Some of the others at Best Kept Secret have managed to find a modicum of solace in treatment or quiet contemplation, but he has not.
 In three days there he has become increasingly restless and edgy.
 He is desperate for some human contact, some love and understanding.

-Tracey has now finished both her Katie Price and her Kerry Katona novels and Dirk finds her once again on the patio.
-This time, without anything to read she is staring into space.
+Tracey has now finished her Katie Price, her Sophie Kinsella and her Jojo Moyes novels.
+Dirk finds her once again on the patio.
+With nothing left to read, she stares into space.

 ‘It is against the law to have a pet dog in Iceland,’ Dirk says, hoping that Tracey might either be a dog lover or a dog hater in which case he has interesting facts about cats at the ready.